Corsham: Transport

 Corsham is connected to Bradford on Avon by the B3109 road, to Melksham by the B3353, and to Chippenham and Bath by the A4 Bath Road, a former turnpike from London to Bristol.
 Junction 17 of the M4 motorway is about 8 miles (12 km) from Corsham.
-Bus company Faresaver operate local services, as well as buses to nearby towns.
+Bus company Faresaver operate local services, as well as buses to nearby towns (including the twice-per-hour X31 between Bath and Chippenham).

 The Great Western Main Line railway from London to Bristol, Exeter and Penzance passes through the town, though Corsham station closed in 1965.
-Proposals to reopen the station have been put forward since at least 2009, and in 2021 a feasibility study was approved by the Department for Transport.
+Proposals to reopen the station have been put forward since at least 2009, and, in 2021, a feasibility study was approved by the Department for Transport.

 Nearby stations, and most passenger trains, are operated by Great Western Railway.
-Some local services call at the nearest station at Melksham (4.5 miles, 7.2 km) while Chippenham station (4.7 miles, 7.5 km) offers frequent express services and connections.
+Some local services call at the nearest station at Melksham, 4.5 mi away, but Chippenham station, 4.7 mi away, offers frequent express services and connections.